MicrosoftDocs/edge-developer/CONTRIBUTING.md

 If you want to contribute more than a couple lines and you are not a Microsoft employee, you must [sign a Microsoft Contribution Licensing Agreement (CLA)](https://cla.opensource.microsoft.com).

-If you are a Microsoft Employee, please follow the internal guidance.
+If you are a Microsoft Employee, follow the internal guidance.

 <!-- ====================================================================== -->